jacubero/aws-architect-associate/docs/network.rst

 VPC Routing: Public subnet
 --------------------------

-What makes a subnet public is its routing table.
+What makes a subnet public is its route table.
 It has an entry with destination ``0.0.0.0/0`` and target the Internet Gateway.
 You would need a public IP address attached to the network interface of EC2 instance in this subnet.
 The packets coming from the EC2 instance to the Internet Gateway have a private IP address and they are translated to the public IP address attached to it thanks to the Internet Gateway.

 .. figure:: /networks_d/public.png
    :align: center

-	  Example of public subnet routing table
+	  Example of public subnet route table

 You do not need to manage the Internet Gateway.
 It scales out or in depending on the amount the traffic it has to handle.
 The maximum throughtput it can support is 5Gbps.

 VPC Routing: Private subnet
 ---------------------------

 If an EC2 in a private subnet wants to communicate to the Internet, this subnet needs to be attached to a NAT gateway which lives in a public subnet.
-There is an entry in the routing table in which the destination is ``0.0.0.0/0`` ad the target is the NAT gateway.
+There is an entry in the route table in which the destination is ``0.0.0.0/0`` ad the target is the NAT gateway.

 .. figure:: /networks_d/private.png
    :align: center

-	  Example of private subnet routing table
+	  Example of private subnet route table

 The NAT gateway allows the EC2 with a private address to reach the Internet but the EC2 instance is not reachable from the Internet.
 The NAT gateway requires an Elastic IP address that will be used to translate the private address of the EC2 instance.
 Even if you are using a NAT gateway, you are still passing through an Internet Gateway to reach the Internet.
 You have one Internet Gateway per VPC but you can have multiple NAT gateways inside you VPC.
 The reason to have more than one is that they are highly available within an AZ, not across AZs.

 A NAT gateway separate subnets and can scale up to 45 Gbps.
 There is a limit of 55000 connections towards the same destination.
 If you need more thant 45 Gbps or more than 55000 connections towards the same destination, then you will need more than one NAT gateway.
-In that case, you will need another subnet with a different routing table that will point towards the second NAT gateway.
+In that case, you will need another subnet with a different route table that will point towards the second NAT gateway.

 EC2 instance as in-line next-hop
 --------------------------------